sleonardos/multiway_matching/README.md

 ## Overview

 * Implementation of conjugate gradient on the multinomial manifold for multiway matching.
+* For an intro to the multinomial manifold and its application to multiway matching, please see our corresponindg [ICRA 2020 paper](paper/LeonardosMultiwayICRA2020.pdf).
-* Support for Willow Motorbike dataset which can be download from [here](https://www.di.ens.fr/willow/research/graphlearning/)
+* Willow Motorbike dataset which can be downloaded from [here](https://www.di.ens.fr/willow/research/graphlearning/).

 ## Prerequisites
 * numpy